marijnh/Eloquent-JavaScript/15_event.md

 with them by sending messages back and forth.

-This code spawns a worker running that script, sends it a few messages, and outputs the responses.
+This code spawns a worker running that script, sends it a few messages, and outputs the responses:

 ```{test: no}
 let squareWorker = new Worker("code/squareworker.js");